-This page provides information about the nomination process for the 2015-2016 Board of Directors slate.
-Please note that the period for presidential nominations is now closed.
-The only nominations being accepted at this time are for vice president.
+This page provides information about the nomination process for the ISACA Board of Directors slate.
+Please note that the period for nominations is now closed.
+Nominations for the 2016-2017 Board of Directors will open in early September 2015.

 What is the Call for Nominations?